KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Methods

+After this aggregation step, each chunk is summarized into a single pair, $[\bar{K}_t, \bar{V}_t]$, with shape $B \times H \times 1 \times d$, where $B$ is the batch size and $d$ is the feature dimension.
+This process preserves the dimension of each attention head.

-A per-head recurrent module, implemented as an LSTM with hidden size $d_r$ (typically $d_r = d$), processes the sequence of chunk representatives in temporal order to update its hidden state $h_t$ and produce a gating score $s_t \in [0, 1]$:
+To decide which compressed chunks to keep, a recurrent gating mechanism is used.
+Specifically, the sequence of chunk representatives $([\bar{K}_t, \bar{V}_t])$ is passed through an LSTM gate with hidden size $d_g$, which maintains a hidden state $h_t$ and produces a gating score $s_t \in [0,1]$:

-Cache update policy depends on a threshold $\tau$: if $s_n \geq \tau$, the compressed chunk is retained in the cache; otherwise, it is discarded.
-The most recent $r < W$ tokens remain uncompressed to preserve fine-grained recency.
+The cache update policy uses a learnable threshold $\tau$.
+If $s_t \geq \tau$, the compressed chunk will be retained in the cache; otherwise, it is discarded.
+To preserve fine-grained recency, the most recent $r < W$ tokens remain uncompressed.
 This update policy maintains strict causality, ensuring that at step $t$, the model attends only to past tokens $i < t$.

+To clearly illustrate the proposed memory compression method, we provide the pseudocode as shown in Algorithm~1.